Businesses often begin as a Sole Proprietorship or Partnership and Incorporate later.

 A lender normally considers a landlord waiver absolutely critical if they ask for it and will not fund a transaction without the waiver.
 Lenders worry that a landlord will refuse to allow them on the business property.
 If this happens, the lender may not be able to recover their collateral if there is a default.

 Why do I need to get a Landlord waiver?

 Lenders that finance multiple vending machines will not fund transactions without all of the required landlord waivers.
 Lenders that finance vending machines know that if they finance 10 vending machines, those 10 machines may be in 10 different locations throughout a metropolitan area.
 If the borrower defaults, the lender would have to go to 10 locations to pick up the collateral.
 They also cannot simply show up at a place of business to pick up collateral.
 They must also have to have permission from the owner of the property because they will be uninstalling equipment, which is considered making a change to a property.
 The lessee agrees in the lease not to make a change in the property without the permission of the landlord, so the lessee must contact the landlord.

 In the event of a default on this asset based loan lenders do not want to contact 10 different landlords.
 Each landlord would have to agree to an on site repossession.
 The landlords know if they agree, those business that leases space from them may go out of business.

 The landlord does not want the lessee to go out of business.
 The landlord may want to deny the request.

-These are the reasons why lenders will ask for and also obtain a landlord waiver when a business loan is first closed.
+These are the reasons why lenders will ask for this when a business loan is first closed.

 The SBA also offers info on working with and negotiating with landlords.